Planning your Trip

 - Never look after baggage belonging to other people or carry anything onto the aircraft for someone else.

 - Keep a close eye on the display boards announcing which gate flights depart from.
-Remember that Heathrow is a large airportso getting to your departure gate from the lounge can take up to 30 minutes.
 Check live flight departures online for any delays.

 In the Air